ctf-wiki/ctf-wiki/README.md

 Secondly, CTF Wiki has two sister projects.

-- All of the challenges that are mentioned in the pages are in the [ctf-challenges](https://github.com/ctf-wiki/ctf-challenges) repository, you can locate them with their corresponding category.
+- All of the challenges that are mentioned are in the [ctf-challenges](https://github.com/ctf-wiki/ctf-challenges) repository, you can locate them with their corresponding category.
   - Note: There are still some topics that are still being migrated. . . (misc, web)
 - The tools mentioned in the CTF Wiki are constantly added to the [ctf-tools](https://github.com/ctf-wiki/ctf-tools) repository.